templ-fun/evm-protocol/UI.md

   - `name`, `description`, `logoLink`: UI metadata.
   - `proposalFeeBps`: bps of entry fee charged to proposers.
   - `referralShareBps`: bps share taken from member‑pool slice for referrers.
+  - `initialCouncilMembers`: addresses auto-enrolled as members + council seats at deploy.
+Include the priest address if they should vote; leaving it empty starts with zero councillors.
 - Constraints your UI must enforce:
   - Fee split must sum to 10,000 bps including protocol share (factory enforces `burn + treasury + memberPool + PROTOCOL_BPS == 10,000`).
   - Percent fields in [0, 10,000]; curve segment count ≤8.